Submissions

 ‘He took his suitcase, umbrella and hat.’

-‘She didn't speak Chinese, Japanese or Korean.’
+‘She did not speak Chinese, Japanese or Korean.’

 References